SetBased/phing-extensions/README.md

 # Overview
 This collection of Phing extensions provides:

-	* minimizeAndHashTask
-	* readSemanticVersionTask
+	* ReadSemanticVersionTask

-## minimizeAndHashTask
+## MinimizeAndHashTask
-minimizeAndHashTask is a Phing extension that does basically three things:
+MinimizeAndHashTask is a Phing extension that does basically three things:

 	* Minimizing JavaScript and CSS files using YUI Compressor.
 	* Renaming the minimized files by adding the MD5 checksum into the file name.
 	* Updating each reference to JavaScript and CSS files in PHP (or any other) sources.

-## readSemanticVersionTask
+## ReadSemanticVersionTask
-readSemanticVersionTask is a Phing extension that asks the user for [Semantic version](http://semver.org/) and validates the given input is a valid [Semantic version](http://semver.org/).
+ReadSemanticVersionTask is a Phing extension that asks the user for [Semantic version](http://semver.org/) and validates the given input is a valid [Semantic version](http://semver.org/).
 The version number and its parts are available in variables for further usage in the Phing build script.